malkosofiya/Bikesharing_with_Tableau/README.md

 7) A heatmap showing the number of bike trips broken down by gender for each day of the week by each Usertype.
 ![Screen Shot 2022-11-13 at 6 23 53 PM](https://user-images.githubusercontent.com/110862261/201552686-6656b87d-9b71-475d-be29-d991479d1653.png)

+## Summary

+In August 2019, the NYC bikesharing program had 2.3 million users, 81% of which were subscribers.
+The most popular starting locations were in the central areas of the city, such as Manhattan, with Pershing Square North station being the most used.
+Most rides were taken by male users during the morning and evening rush hours, peaking at 5PM.
+Additionaly, it is important to note that the majority of trips were under 20 minutes.
+All of these factors suggest that Citi Bike services are mainly used as an alternative to short public transportation trips for local commuters.

+In order to carry out a more comprehensive analysis, it is crucial to determine bikesharing performance trends around the year, not only August.
+Furthermore, it would be beneficial to include weather data in future analysis to understand it's influence on the number of bike users.